logsem/iris-tini/README.md

-# Mechanized Logical Relations for Termination-Insensitive Noninterference.
+# Logical Relations for Termination-Insensitive Noninterference

   We present an expressive information-flow control type system with recursive types, existential types, label polymorphism, and impredicative type